AwalaApp/specs/rs016-poweb.md

 The client MAY attempt another collection immediately, following a `4000` code from the server.

+### Pings

+The client and the server use WebSocket pings to detect broken connections.

+The server MUST send a ping to the client every 10 seconds, and the client MUST respond to each ping with a pong message as soon as possible.

+The server SHOULD terminate the connection after 3 seconds of sending a ping that hasn't been acknowledged.
+Similarly, the client SHOULD terminate the connection if 13 seconds have elapsed since the last ping.
+This way, both can tolerate network delays of up to 3 seconds.

 ### Close codes

 If the server initiates the closure of the connection, it SHOULD use one of the following WebSocket codes: